DarthKenar/ElCanarioRegionales/docs/index.md

   - Email confirmation (not mandatory for practical purposes)
   - Dual authentication system (2FA) (not mandatory for practical purposes)
   - and much more...
-- Filtering of Cards (objects [Customers, Orders, Items]) based on any of their attributes (Implemented HTMX dynamic page)
+- Filtering of Cards (objects [Customers, Orders, Articles]) based on any of their attributes (Implemented HTMX dynamic page)
 - Install the application on your cell phone (Progressive web application)

 ## Project layout